Opentrons/opentrons/api/docs/v2/robot_position.rst

 Center
 ^^^^^^

-As an example, lets look at the :py:meth:`.Well.center` method.
+Let's look at the :py:meth:`.Well.center` method.
 It returns a position centered in the well both vertically and horizontally.
 This can be a good place to start for precise control of positions within the well for unusual or custom labware.

 .. code-block:: python